HarryTheFairy/local_llm_assistant_cpu_feasibility/README.md

 For CPU only llama.cpp is often mentionend as alternative
 ### llama.cpp
 https://github.com/ggerganov/llama.cpp
 llama.cpp seems to be THE project to use for running models locally on CPU without GPU.
-Giving greedy and lazy tool enthusiasts the possibility to demand futuristic intelligence barely good enough corporate hardware.
+Giving greedy and lazy tool enthusiasts the possibility to demand futuristic intelligence on barely good enough corporate hardware.
 Builtin NPU/TPU might support this cause in the near future.
 This is very good to at least get some experience even with low tokens per second, because buying any hardware right now looks so risky since its expected to be out of date very quickly when new ASICS come to the market.

 ## Models